DataDog/documentation/content/en/security/threats/workload_security_rules/custom_rules.md

 You can create custom rules using these methods:

 - **Simple:** Use the **Simple rule creator** to create the custom Agent and detection rules together.
-  - For steps on using the **Simple rule creator**, see [Create the custom agent and detection rules together](#create-the-custom-agent-and-detection-rules-together).
+  - For steps on using the **Simple rule creator**, see [Create the custom Agent and detection rules together](#create-the-custom-agent-and-detection-rules-together).
 - **Advanced:**  Create custom Agent and detection rules individually by defining their threat detection expressions.
   - For steps on this method, see [Create a custom agent rule](#create-a-custom-agent-rule) and [Create a custom detection rule](#create-a-custom-detection-rule).

-## Create the custom agent and detection rules together
+## Create the custom Agent and detection rules together

 The **Simple rule creator** option helps you create the Agent and dependent detection rules together, and ensures that the Agent rule is referenced in the detection rules.
 Using this tool is faster than the advanced method of creating the Agent and detection rules separately.

 As you define the rules using this tool, the threat expressions generated for these rules are displayed in the tool.

-To use the Simple rule creator:
+To use the simple rule creator:

 1. In [Agent Configuration][4] or [Threat Detection Rules][3], select **New Rule**, and then select **Simple rule creator**.
 2. Define the detection.